University of Kansas Cancer Center

 Danny R. Welch, Ph.D., received his bachelor’s degree in biology from the University of California at Irvine and a Ph.D. from the University of Texas-Houston in tumor biology.
 Following his doctoral research, he became a research scientist at the Upjohn Company and Glaxo pharmaceuticals.
 At both companies, he was responsible for pre-clinical testing of anti-cancer drugs.
 In 1990, he joined the faculty of the Pennsylvania State University College of Medicine where he ascended the faculty ranks to the level of Associate Professor.
 In 2002, Dr. Welch joined the faculty of the University of Alabama at Birmingham as a Professor of Pathology and Director of the Metastasis Program at the Comprehensive Cancer Center.

 From 2002-2018, Dr. Welch led the NFCR Center for Cancer Metastasis.
+His teams have discovered 8 of the 30 functionally defined genes that suppress metastasis.
+These metastasis suppressors can be mutated or overexpressed, and lead to metastasis.
 In 2011, he founded the Department of Cancer Biology at Kansas University Medical Center.
 Moreover, Dr. Welch is a Komen scholar and president of the Cancer Biology Training Consortium.
 He has served on numerous grant review panels for the National Institutes of Health, Department Of Defense, American Cancer Society the Susan G. Komen organization, the European Union and other international agencies.

 Dr. Welch has served as editor-in-chief for Clinical and Experimental Metastasis and is currently a deputy editor at Cancer Research.
 He is also co-editor of the textbook Cancer Metastasis.
 Throughout his career, Dr. Welch has authored more than 200 peer-reviewed publications and more than 35 book chapters, and he’s the recipient of numerous mentoring and teaching awards.